 Please VOTE for your favorite images, it helps sales.
 Thanks

 My paintings reflect the world I live in or want to live in.
+With three primary colors I give you truth in the disguise of an illusion, as the pact between artist and audience is always an unspoken illusion.

 Shop with Confidence (Fine Art America Return Policy)